Water supply and sanitation in China: Access

 As in many other developing countries, there is a significant gap between urban and rural areas.
 For example, in 2010, in urban areas of China, 95% had access to piped water supply, while the share in rural areas was only 45%.

-The magazine The Economist described the urban-rural gap in the following stark terms: "The reforms that Deng Xiaoping first launched in China's countryside 30 years ago have now left its peasants in the ditch."
-It also observed that "the income disparity between China's richest few and poorest many would make many a modern capitalist blush."

 Service quality

 Water supply

 According to the World Bank about 13% of urban water users receive water at inadequate pressure.
 Furthermore, 60% of China's 661 cities face seasonal water shortage, and over 100 cities have severe water constraints.
 Contamination of drinking water from feces is a critical health problem in China, as in other developing countries, that causes serious illnesses such as diarrhea and viral hepatitis.
 A 2010 survey by UNICEF in 11 provinces found that over half of all drinking water samples contained unacceptably high levels of bacteria.
 Currently, China is facing a shortage of water due to climate and rapid development.
 In 2013, China "for the first time issued water quotas to every province, setting targets for annual consumption by 2015".